mapninja/QGIS-101/ReadMe.md

 The project data folder contains the following datasets:

 * **deathAddresses.csv**  - this is a table latitude and longitude coordinates for addresses affected by the cholera outbreak.
 This table also contains the number of deaths at each address.
-* **snow_map.png.tif** - this is a non-georeferenced image of the map from John Snow's original report on the cholera outbreak of 1854.
+* **John_Snow_Map.tif** - this is a georeferenced image of the map from John Snow's original report on the cholera outbreak of 1854.
-* **Study_Area.shp** - This file is simply a rectangular feature that describes our area of interest.
+* **Study_Area.shp,.dbf,.prj, etc...** - This is a shapefile, and is simply a rectangular feature that describes our area of interest.  *Note that a shapefile is not actually a file, but a set of files, most of which are critical to the proper function of the dataset.
+All of these files must remain adjacent, and with the same name, as the other components of the shapefile.*

-#### Additional Files
-There is an extra backup data folder that contains versions of files that we will create during the workshop.
-These files are provided in case any of the steps can't be completed due to software errors or other problems.
-Welcome to working with open source.
-* **Snow-cholera-map-1_modified** - this is a geo-referenced image of the map from John Snow's original report on the cholera outbreak of 1854.
 * **Water_Pumps.geojson** - this is a spatial data file containing the locations of all of the water pumps recorded in John Snow's original map of the cholera outbreak.
-Who woo hoo
+We'll actually create a version of this, ourselves, but I have included this, just in case.

+#Let's go!
-## Getting started on a project
+## Getting started on a project (10 minutes)

 In this section we will cover starting a new QGIS project.
 We will create a new map document, go over the basic QGIS interface, customize that interface, add a plug-in and bring a base map into your QGIS project.